snazzyatoms/ProShield/FAQ.md

 ---

+**Q: What is Spawn Guard?
+(NEW in 1.2.4)**
+A: Spawn Guard prevents claims too close to the **world spawn**:
+- Configurable radius via `spawn.radius`.
+- Default = 32 blocks.
+- Admins with `proshield.admin.bypass` can override it.

+---

+**Q: How does Mob Repel work?
+(NEW in 1.2.4)**
+A: Hostile mobs are **pushed back** at claim borders:
+- Configurable in `protection.mobs.border-repel`.
+- Radius, push force, and tick interval can be changed.
+- Prevents mobs from entering claims at all.

+---

 **Q: Where are claims stored?
 Can I back them up?**
 A: Claims and trust data are stored in:
 `/plugins/ProShield/config.yml`

 ✅ Always back up this file (or the full ProShield folder) before updates.

+---

+**Q: Do I need to delete my config for 1.2.4?**
+A: ⚠️ Yes, in some cases.
+Because of major **config restructuring** in 1.2.4, you may need to:
+1. Stop the server.
+2. Delete `/plugins/ProShield/`.
+3. Restart to regenerate fresh configs.
+4. Reapply your custom edits.

 ---